Indian censor official quits over spiritual leader's Bollywood dreams

 Singh wrote and co-directed the film, besides singing and composing its music.

-A sequel is in the works with profits earmarked to fund a hospital and HIV research center, said Aditya Insaan, a spokesman for the film’s distributor, Hakikat Entertainment.
+A sequel is in the works with profits earmarked to fund a hospital and HIV research centre, said Aditya Insaan, a spokesman for the film’s distributor, Hakikat Entertainment.

 Even apart from the celluloid derring-do, Singh is a controversial figure.